 Interesting… very interesting…

-We set up again and watched and waited.
+We watched and waited.
 In a couple of days we had our rainbow colours!
 Red, orange, yellow, green, blue and purple!

 But we were curious, so we waited a whole week to see what would happen.
 We were rewarded with a wonderful demonstration of how the whole system brought itself into balance.